7Cedars/loyalty-program-contracts/README.md

 - [ ] Build integration tests
   - [ ] Does Minting loyaltyTokens by vendor work?
   - [ ] Does claim loyaltyTokens work - do tokens get redeemd by loyaltyCards (and not customers)?
-  - [ ] When tokens are finsihed - does it indeed stop issuing them? (are reverts bound by lotalty program)
+  - [ ] When tokens are finsihed - does it indeed stop issuing them? (are reverts bound by loyalty program)
   - [ ] Are points and tokens bound to loyalty cards?
 - [ ] Build interactions and scenarios
   - [ ] colleting points, claim and redeeming LoyaltyTokens